-KSB-5 Domestic Well Mitigation - The Subbasin has developed and adopted a comprehensive well mitigation plan (see Appendix K) to fund and implement a subbasin-wide domestic and small community well mitigation program starting January 1, 2025.
-Through an agreement with Self-Help Enterprises (SHE), the Subbasin and SHE will coordinate as follows:
+KSB-5 Domestic Well Mitigation - The Subbasin has executed a Letter of Intent (see Appendix K) to fund and implement a subbasin-wide domestic and small community well mitigation program starting January 1, 2025 with Self-Help Enterprises (SHE) as follows:

 - a.
 Emergency Bottled Water Upon notice that a domestic well user has lost access to water, SHE distributes 2 weeks' worth of bottled drinking water to the household within 24 hours. - b.
 Well Assessment SHE staff conduct on-site assessments which includes review of well reports/documentation, confirming water source, checking for running water/water pressure, assessing well depth and water level, inspecting electrical and above-ground components, inspecting any existing tank systems, identifying locations for new tank system placement, and developing a site map. - c.
 Temporary Tanks and Hauled Water If necessary, SHE arranges for installation of a tank system and routine delivery of hauled potable water to the site.
 Repair and maintenance services are provided to the system until removal. - d.
-Ongoing Bottled Water SHE coordinates deliveries of ongoing bottled drinking water until a long-term solution is in place. - Long-Term Solutions SHE finances, as provided by the GSAs, well repairs, well replacement, and service connections to nearby water systems (whenever feasible) to restore long-term water access to the home.
+Ongoing Bottled Water SHE coordinates deliveries of ongoing bottled drinking water until a long-term solution is in place. - e.
+Long-Term Solutions SHE finances, as provided by the GSAs, well repairs, well replacement, and service connections to nearby water systems (whenever feasible) to restore long-term water access to the home.